amaranth-lang/rfcs/text/0072-stdlib-lfsr.md

 * `output_width`: by default 1, but may be increased to generate multiple output bits in parallel per clock cycle
-* `structure`: either `"galois"` (the default) or `"fibonacci"` to select the implementation technique; both generate the same sequence but with a different time offset and sequence of internal states, and one or the other may be preferable on some architectures
+* `structure`: either `lfsr.Structure.Galois` (the default) or `lfsr.Structure.Fibbonacci` to select the implementation technique; both generate the same sequence but with a different time offset and sequence of internal states, and one or the other may be preferable on some architectures

-* `init`: by default 1, but may be set to any non-zero initial state matching the width of the LFSR register.
+The `lfsr.Parameters` class can generate output bit sequences in software using its `compute()` method, which returns a generator.

-The `lfsr.Parameters` class can generate output bit sequences in software using its `compute()` method, which returns an infinite iterator.
+`lfsr.Structure` is an `Enum` with two variants, `Galois` and `Fibbonacci`.

 To generate a hardware LFSR module, either call `create()` on `lfsr.Parameters` or manually construct an `lfsr.Processor`: